jeffreycarlson/openrtb/extensions/community_extensions/skadnetwork.md

 Sponsors: MoPub, Fyber

+### Overview

+The IAB Tech Lab has introduced technical specifications aimed at adapting Apple’s SKAdNetwork, a method for validating advertiser app installations, for programmatic ad buying.

+The responsibilities of each participant when using the SKAdNetwork specifications are as follows.

+SSP/SDK responsibilities are to:
+1. Provide publishers with access to their buying entities SKAdNetwork IDs through a publicly hosted JSON file on their own business domain (domain.com/skadnetworkids.json)
+2. Support OpeRTB extension objects: `BidRequest.imp.ext.skadn` & `BidRequest.imp.ext.skadn`
+3. Assist intermediary buyers with accessing the full list SKAdNetwork IDs on the bid request, provided in a compact hash format `skadnhsh`
+4. Provide signed ads to the source app by calling `loadProduct()` with the appropriate data returned on the bid response

+DSP/intermediary/buying entities responsibilities are to:
+1. Provide SKAdNetwork IDs to each supply partner
+2. Support OpeRTB extension objects: `BidRequest.imp.ext.skadn` & `BidRequest.imp.ext.skadn`
+3. Return all necessary signed parameters to SSP/SDK to facilitate ad signatures and receive install validation postbacks at endpoint established during SKAdNetwork registration with Apple

+Publishers/source app’s responsibilities are to:
+1. Add the ad network’s ID to its Info.plist
+2. Update Info.plist with new entries added to SSP/SDK JSON file when publishing new app versions to the App Store

+### Regulatory Guidance

+OpenRTB implementations will need to ensure compliance on every transaction with all applicable regional legislation.

 ### Bid request

 If a DSP has at least one SKAdNetworkItem in the publisher app’s `Info.plist` we would include a new object in the bid request that provides the necessary information to create a signature.
 Object would only be present if both the SSP SDK version and the OS version (iOS 14.0+) support SKAdNetwork.